What is a Reward Model?¶

 An “I don’t know” response

-Before training, the rewards should be basically random.
-The model hasn’t learned anything about preferences yet!
+Before training, the rewards will be random.
+The model hasn’t learned anything about preferences yet.

 # Test forward pass with two responses